Bill Clifton (pianist): Career

 He made many appearances on radio and television during his employment as a studio musician for several years at both the NBC and CBS networks.
 He was a regular guest on the "Piano Playhouse" radio program during its lengthy run on NBC from the late 1940s to early 1950s.
 This was a popular weekly broadcast with an international audience that featured the most important pianist in the jazz and classical fields.
 His work in television included membership in the Tony Mottola Trio.
 This combo pioneered live music accompaniment for early television and was led by the brilliant guitarist, Tony Mottola.
 Bill Clifton also appeared in a number of films including "The Laugh Maker" (1953). starring Jackie Gleason and Art Carney.
 For several years, beginning in the late 1940s, Clifton alternated solo shows with the great pianist, Cy Walter (the Park Avenue Art Tatum) at New York's famed Drake Room.
 This elegant night spot housed in The Drake Hotel was a nexus at the time for some of the biggest names in the entertainment world.

 In 1950, Bill Clifton recorded one of the earliest long-playing records as part of the Columbia Records "Piano Moods" series.
 Later work included an album featuring Clifton's talents as an arranger and conductor as well as pianist for the Ilene Woods LP "It's Late".

-Clifton died while performing on board the S.S.
+Clifton died while performing aboard the S.S.
 Argentina.